Kandukur: Demography

-Workers’ Classification

-The total workers in Kandukur Municipality are 20,729 which is 36.21% of the total population.
-Out of the total workers, almost 92% of them are main workers, whereas the marginal workers are 8% of the total workers.

-However, there is a major difference between the worker profiles of male-female workers.
-Almost 75% of the total workers are male and the remaining 25% are female workers.

-However, in marginal workers, almost 55% are female workers, whereas the male marginal workers are 45% of the total marginal workers.

-The occupational pattern as per census 2011 suggests that almost 78% of the total workers are involved in non-primary activities, and only 22% of the total workers are involved in the primary sector.

 Governance

 Civic administration

 Kandukuru Municipal Council is the seat of the local government which administers Kavali town.
-Kandhukur is a 2nd-grade municipality and 3rd largest Municipality in the Prakasam district, with 57315 populations with an extent of 60.32 sq km.
-It is the Mandal head quarter for the Kandukur Mandal.
+Kandhukur is a 2nd-grade municipality and 3rd largest Municipality in the Prakasam district, with 57315 populations with an extent of 60.32 km2.
+It is the Mandal headquarter for the Kandukur Mandal.
 Kandukur Municipality is divided into 30 wards.
-Among them, ward no.28 is highly populous with an area of 8.15 sq km.
+Among them, ward no.28 is highly populous with an area of 8.15 km2.

-Infrastructure

-Kandukur has a total road network of 410 km out of which, the majority of the roads are Pucca roads.
-Kandukur has a Summer Storage Tank which has a capacity of 30 million litres.
-The stored water is then treated and supplied to the Kandukur Municipality.
-But during the household survey, maximum households complained about the quality of the water.
-Almost all the houses are covered with electric connections.
-Kandukur has an open drainage network all across the town.
-Kandukur does not have a sewerage network.

 Planning

-The Master Plan for Kandukur was approved vide GO.MS.
-NO 950 MA, Dated 30/10/2005 with a plan period of 20 years, for an area of 60 sq km.
+The Master Plan for Kandukur was approved with a plan period of 20 years, for an area of 60 km2.
 Kandukur is a Municipality Town and also a Mandal Headquarter in Prakasam District which provides it with the opportunity to grow further.
 Around 60% of the Mandal population resided in the town.
 The maximum area is Residential and Urbanisable Use.
 In Kandukur Town, out of the total, around 55% area is open Land, 37% area is Agriculture Land and only 5% area is under Built-up.
 It will give land availability for future development.
-The majority of agriculture in Kandukur is for “Jamboil” which is a major component in the production of paper.
+The majority of agriculture in Kandukur is for "Jamboil" which is a major component in the production of paper.
 With upcoming industrial areas in the proximity (Krishnapatnam port and surrounding), there are better scopes for development in terms of Infrastructure as well as employment generation.
-DT&CP has taken the initiative to prepare a revised Master Plan for the year 2041, for planned development, to encourage existing economic activities to grow by providing adequate infrastructure in terms of the road network and preservation of other natural features.
+To achieve the Goal of Electronic Governance for all the Services of the ULBs, large Scale and detailed GIS Base Maps have been required.
+To achieve this purpose, the Government have already prepare GIS Base Maps for all 110 Urban Local Bodies of Andhra Pradesh under AMRUT Scheme.
+Kandukur is one of the selected ULBs under GIS based Master Plan.
+DT&CP has taken the initiative to prepare a Revised Master Plan for the year 2041, and selected Design and Planning Counsel, Ahmedabad through tender.
+The overall objective of the Kandukur Master Plan is to create enabling spatial and land use planning framework to achieve the Vision of Kandukur Master Plan in order to promote, guide and rationalize planned development, to encourage existing economic activities to grow by providing adequate infrastructure in terms of the road network and preservation of other natural features.
 Also, to formulate infrastructure projects addressing the needs of water, solid waste collection, drainage etc.